Skip to main content

 Direct Warrants

-Direct warrants explicitly specify a relationship between two specific objects.
-They're especially useful for implementing fine grained access control where all relationships between objects must be specified explicitly.
-For example, we can define a warrant specifying that [user:1] is a [member] of [role:admin]:
+A direct warrant represents a relationship between two specific objects.
+For example, we can define a warrant specifying that [user:1] is a [member] of [role:admin]

 {